don/itp-connected-devices/README.md

     ufw allow from 93.184.216.34 to any port 3306

-I use the nginx webserver and redirect traffic to the nodejs process.
+The nginx webserver can redirect some requests to the nodejs app.
 This lets nginx handle TLS and keep the node app simpler.
 Follow [these instructions](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04) to get nginx running with a TLS certificate from [Let's Encrypt](https://letsencrypt.org/).

-Once nginx is running we need to configure it to redirect traffic from nginx to the nodejs process.
+Once nginx is running it needs to be configure to redirect traffic from nginx to the express app.
 The simplest way to do this is with proxy pass.
-This rule sends `/conndev/` to node, so our urls look like `/conndev/data`
+This rule sends `/conndev/` to node, so the urls now have a prefix e.g. `/conndev/data`

     location /conndev/ {
         proxy_pass http://localhost:8081/;
     }

-I think a better solution is to redirect `/data` and rewrite the URL so we don't get a `/data/data` URL.
-This keeps the URLs the same between localhost and production.
+A better solution is to redirect `/data` and rewrite the URL so it doesn't look like `/data/data`.
+This solution keeps the URLs the same between development and production.
 Edit `/etc/nginx/sites-available/default` and add the follow code

     location  /data {
         rewrite /data/(.*) /$1  break;